4d/docs/website/translated_docs/es/Debugging/debugger.md

 Displaying a new debugger window uses the same configuration as the last window displayed in the same session.
 If you run several user processes, you can trace them independently and have one debugger window open for each process.

 The Debugger window is usually displayed on the machine where the code is executed.
 With a single-user application, it is always displayed on the machine running the application.
-With a client/server application, it is displayed:
+Con una aplicación cliente/servidor se muestra:

-- on the remote 4D for code running locally
+- en el 4D remoto para el código que se ejecuta localmente
 - on the server machine for code running on the server (for example, a method with the **execute on server** option).

 > If the server is running headless, no debugger window can be displayed on the server, you need to use the remote debugger.
 See [Debugging from remote machines](./debugging-remote.md).